 The Bank's capital management framework includes a comprehensive internal capital adequacy assessment process (ICAAP) conducted annually which determines the adequate level of capitalisation for the Bank to meet regulatory norms and current and future business needs, including under stress scenarios.
 The ICAAP is formulated at both standalone bank level and the consolidated group level.
-The ICAAP encompasses capital planning for a four year time horizon, identification and measurement of material risks and the relationship between risk and capital.
+The ICAAP encompasses capital planning for a four-year time horizon, identification and measurement of material risks and the relationship between risk and capital.

-The capital management framework is complemented by the risk management framework, which includes a comprehensive assessment of material risks.
+The capital management framework is complemented by the risk management framework, which covers the policies, processes, methodologies and frameworks established for the management of material risks.

 Stress testing, which is a key aspect of the ICAAP and the risk management framework, provides an insight on the impact of extreme but plausible scenarios on the Bank's risk profile and capital position.
-Based on the Board-approved stress testing framework, the Bank conducts stress tests on its various portfolios and assesses the impact on its capital ratios and the adequacy of capital buffers for current and future periods.
-The Bank periodically assesses and refines its stress tests in an effort to ensure that the stress scenarios capture material risks as well as reflect possible extreme market moves that could arise as a result of market conditions.
-The business and capital plans and the stress testing results of the group entities are integrated into the ICAAP.
+Based on the stress testing framework, the Bank conducts stress tests on its various portfolios and assesses the impact on its CRAR and the adequacy of capital buffers for current and future periods.
+The Bank periodically assesses and refines its stress testing framework in an effort to ensure that the stress scenarios capture material risks as well as reflect market conditions and operating environment.
+The business and capital plans and the stress testing results of certain key group entities are integrated into the ICAAP.